Document version control

 Documents with a stable version are displayed with one of the following two icons:

-The yellow icon indicates that the stable version is also the latest version of the document, while the grey icon indicates that the stable version is a former version of the documents (i.e. changes have been saved after setting the stable version).
+The yellow icon indicates that the stable version is the latest version of the document, while the grey icon indicates that the stable version is a former version of the document (i.e. changes have been saved after setting the stable version).

 No icon displayed means that the document does not yet have a stable version.

-To consider a whole solution stable and be able to test it in Auto-test and Tryout or publish the stable version, the below documents mandatorily require to have a stable version:
+To consider a solution stable and be able to test it in Auto-Test and Try Out or Publish the Stable version, the below documents mandatorily require to have a stable version:

 - Solution Properties